napari/docs/docs/guides/layers.md

 - Bounding box (scene overlay, accessible via `layer.bounding_box`): displays a bounding box around the data
 - Color bar (canvas overlay, accessible via `layer.colorbar` on layers with a `colormap` attribute): displays a colorbar legend with tickmarks, automatically synced with contrast limits

+These overlays can be also toggled from the graphical interface by right-clicking on selected layers in the layerlist, and clicking their respective menu entry under **Visualisation**.

 ## 3D rendering

 All our layers can be rendered in both 2D and 3D mode, and one of our viewer